 In sleep clinic:

-- Will evaluate your anatomical data, i.e. height, weight, and such anatomical body features that may be the cause of complaints (such as short, large neck, short jaw, crooked nasal septum / broken nose), other features of the upper respiratory tract.
+- Will evaluate your anatomical data, i.e. height, weight, and such anatomical body features that may be the cause of complaints (such as the short, large neck, short jaw, crooked nasal septum / broken nose), other features of the upper respiratory tract.

 - Will ask you to fill out a few questionnaires, that will help you assess your mood, sleepiness during the day, habits and quality of life.